All Israel will be Saved

 Please note, in verse 13 above, God says to His people Israel, “Then you shall know that I am the LORD, when I have opened your graves”.
 This is wonderful.
 Here, the prophet Ezekiel agrees with Apostle Paul by confirming that all Israel will come to know their Lord, hence all Israel will be saved.

-This wonderful Ezekiel prophecy about the salvation of the whole house of Israel will be completely fulfilled during God’s refining, yet merciful, Lake of Fire Judgement Age.
-This is the time when all resurrected unbelievers, both Jews and Gentiles, will come to know their Saviour as we explain in detail in Chapter 12, The Lake of Fire Judgement Age – Part 1.
+This wonderful Ezekiel prophecy about the salvation of the whole house of Israel will be completely fulfilled during God’s refining, yet merciful, Great White Throne Judgement Age.
+This is the time when all resurrected unbelievers, both Jews and Gentiles, will come to know their Saviour as we explain in detail in Chapter 12, Great White Throne Judgement Age – Part 1.

 Him (Jesus) God has exalted to His right hand to be Prince and Savior, to give repentance to Israel and forgiveness of sins.

 Jesus Christ, Yeshua Elohim, is indeed the Prince and Saviour of Israel, and ultimately, in God’s time and His order, all Israel will be given the gift of repentance and faith to believe in the sacrifice of Jesus Christ, their Messiah, for the forgiveness of their sins.

 17 But Israel shall be saved by the Lord with an everlasting salvation; You shall not be ashamed or disgraced forever and ever.

 25 In the Lord all the descendants of Israel shall be justified, and shall glory.